UPDATE 4th February 2019:

 There are heaps of other actions you can take:

 Share your knowledge about the proposal with all of your friends and family.
 So many people don't know that the LNP Council are planning to build this massive, private tourist attraction at the top of Mt Coot-tha, and many more don't realise it's not too late to have a say.
-One great way to do this is to share your personal connection with Mt Coot-tha via social media, or email.
-Post a 'mountain memory' and encourage folks to have their say.
+Despite what is being reported in the media, the State Government still hasn't approved the development.

 Get a yard sign: Our "Save Mount Coot-tha/No Mega-Ziplines" yard signs are already popping up everywhere. if you’d like one please email us at email@example.com with your name, contact details, how many signs you'd like and how you'd like to collect them.
 You can view the design here.